awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-overview.md

 Distributed signing applications
 Applications that require cross\-Region signature capabilities can use multi\-Region asymmetric signing keys to generate identical digital signatures consistently and repeatedly in different AWS Regions\.
-If you use certificate chaining with a single global trust store \(for a single root certification authority \(CA\), and Regional intermediate CAs signed by the root CA, you don't need multi\-Region keys\.
+If you use certificate chaining with a single global trust store \(for a single root certificate authority \(CA\), and Regional intermediate CAs signed by the root CA, you don't need multi\-Region keys\.
 However, if your system doesn't support intermediate CAs, such as application signing, you can use multi\-Region keys to bring consistency to Regional certifications\.

 Active\-active applications that span multiple Regions
 Some workloads and applications can span multiple Regions in active\-active architectures\.
 For these applications, multi\-Region keys can reduce complexity by providing the same key material for concurrent encrypt and decrypt operations on data that might be moving across Region boundaries\.